FE8Dev/FE8RProject/FE8_arsenals.md

 # Innes

 ## *Bow*
-A bow with a minimum 6 range.
-At higher stages becomes brave and never misses.
+A bow with a minimum 6 range with the Brave effect.
 On its last version it uses Strength, Skill and Luck for damage, gains the Light element, does effective damage against Monsters and Shadow units and raises Strength and Luck.

 ## Lance
 1-2 range lance that Drenches the enemy and also uses Magic for damage.
 In its last stage it also inflicts Shadow and Curse.